uozuAho/pandemic_ddd/readme.md

 # todo
 - eradicate disease
-  - make all tests pass
-    - ensure some tests fail for blanket eradicate
   - domain: cure markers have 2 sides: vial side and sunset side. sunset = eradicated
     - change CureDiscovered to use cure markers
   - diff with master before merge